jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

     (ii) where the net income of the taxpayer for the tax year amounts to or exceeds $6,241, $728 diminished by 20 cents for each complete dollar of the net income that exceeds $6,240
   (z) is the number (if any) of periods of 1 week, in the tax year, in relation to each of which the taxpayer is a fulltime earner.
 (2) For the purposes of subsection (1), in any case where a qualifying person has, during the tax year, either arrived in or departed from New Zealand and in respect of that part of the tax year (being the tax year in which the qualifying person so arrives or departs) that precedes the qualifying person's arrival in or, as the case may be, succeeds the qualifying person's departure from New Zealand, the qualifying person is deemed, under section OE 1, not to be resident in New Zealand, the net income of the qualifying person for the tax year is deemed to be an amount equal to the net income of the qualifying person for the period during which (in the tax year) the qualifying person is personally present in New Zealand, increased in the proportion that the number of days in the tax year bears to the number of days in that period: provided that, in any case where the qualifying person derives assessable income from New Zealand in the period (in the tax year) that precedes the qualifying person's arrival in or, as the case may be, succeeds the qualifying person's departure from New Zealand (being the period in respect of which the qualifying person is deemed not to be resident in New Zealand), the Commissioner may determine the amount of the net income of the qualifying person for the tax year in such manner and in such amount as in all the circumstances of the case appear equitable having regard to the class or classes of the assessable income so derived by the qualifying person and to the circumstances of the derivation of that income and to the tenor of this subsection.
-(3) In this section,— and for the purposes of this definition, in any case where remunerative work is performed, by any person, in a pay period that consists of a period that is longer than 1 week, the person is deemed to have been engaged in remunerative work to a uniform daily extent throughout the said period
+(3) In this section,—and for the purposes of this definition, in any case where remunerative work is performed, by any person, in a pay period that consists of a period that is longer than 1 week, the person is deemed to have been engaged in remunerative work to a uniform daily extent throughout the said period
   - **full-time earner** , in relation to any week, means any person who, in the week, is engaged in remunerative work for not less than 20 hours, and includes any person who has not been so engaged by reason of—
     (a) that person having suffered incapacity due to personal injury by accident (being personal injury by accident within the meaning of section 2 of the Accident Compensation Act 1982 or personal injury within the meaning of section 4 of the Accident Rehabilitation and Compensation Insurance Act 1992) in respect of which earnings related compensation (under section 2 of the Accident Compensation Act 1982), any compensation for loss of earnings payable under sections 38, 39, and 43 of the Accident Rehabilitation and Compensation Insurance Act 1992, or any vocational rehabilitation allowance payable under section 25 of that Act, or any compensation for loss of potential earning capacity payable under section 45 or 46 of that Act, or any weekly compensation payable under section 58, 59, or 60 of that Act, or any continued compensation payable under section 138 of that Act has been, is being, or will be paid where, were it not for the suffering of that incapacity, that person would have been so engaged:
     (aa) that person having suffered incapacity due to personal injury (within the meaning of section 13 of the Accident Insurance Act 1998) in respect of which—